 The FSP needs to get some parameters from the boot loader when it is initializing the silicon.
-These parameters are passed from the boot loader to the FSP through the FSP\INIT\RT\BUFFER structure pointer.
+These parameters are passed from the boot loader to the FSP through the FSP_INIT_RT_BUFFER structure pointer.
 Refer to Section 6.6.3 for the detailed structure definitions.

-A set of parameters that the FSP may need to initialize memory under special circumstances such as during an S3 resume and during fast boot mode are returned by the FSP to the boot loader during a normal boot.
-The boot loader is expected to store these parameters in a non-volatile memory such as SPI flash and return a pointer to this structure (through NvsBufferPtr) when it is requesting the FSP to initialize the silicon under these special circumstances.
+FSP initializes memory with previously saved configurations under circumstances such as an S3 resume path or in fast boot mode.
+These configurations are returned by the FspInit API to the boot loader during normal boots.
+The boot loader is expected to store the data in non-volatile memory part such as SPI flash.
+When the system boots in S3 resume path or fastboot mode, the boot loader should provide a pointer to this structure (through NvsBufferPtr) to the FspInit API to initialize the silicon.
 Refer to Section 7.5 for the details on how to get the returned NVS data from FSP.